NicolasLagaillardie/mpst_rust_github/artifact.md

 cargo test --all-features --benches --workspace # Test all benchmarks
 ```

-## STEP 1: Understanding MultiCrusty
+## STEP 1: Understanding Mpanon

-MultiCrusty, the `Rust` library introduced in the paper, has one purpose:
+Mpanon, the `Rust` library introduced in the paper, has one purpose:
 allow the implementation of affine communication protocols in `Rust`.

 Those protocols can be either generated with another tool